-Bayern is joined in the last four by Barcelona, Real Madrid and compatriot Borussia Dortmund.
-A semifinal showdown with Jurgen Klopp's men would guarantee a German representative in the final, but Robben would rather die Roten face their Bundesliga rival in the final.
+Bayern are joined in the last four by Barcelona, Real Madrid and compatriots Borussia Dortmund.
+A semi-final showdown with Jurgen Klopp's men would guarantee a German representative in the final, but Robben would rather die Roten face their Bundesliga rivals in the final.

 "I think [Germans] will want us kept apart," the winger mused.
 "I think that's what we're hoping for.
 I think it'd be nice if we're mixed up, but we don't have a choice.

-Robben is just happy that Bayern ais once again in a position to record a treble, having wrapped up the league at the weekend.
+Robben is just happy that Bayern are once again in a position to record a treble, having wrapped up the league at the weekend.